Persistent homology for functionals

-Given the importance of persistence diagrams for stating and proving Morse inequalities, our focus will then be on the study of topological properties ensuring their existence for a broad class of filtered spaces and homology constructions.
-For general persistence modules, a well studied condition for the existence of persistence diagrams is \emph{q-tameness} \cite{Chazal.2016a,Chazal.2016b}, which simply states that all linear maps between different real values in the persistence module have finite dimensional rank.
+Given the importance of persistence diagrams, in particular for stating and proving Morse inequalities, our focus will then be on the study of topological properties ensuring their existence for a broad class of filtered spaces and homology constructions.
+For general persistence modules, a well studied condition for the existence of persistence diagrams is \emph{q-tameness} \cite{Chazal.2016a,Chazal.2016b}, which simply states that all linear maps between different real values in the persistence module have finite rank.
+This condition is satisfied by a large class of important constructions; for example, the Vietoris--Rips or \v Cech persistent homology of a totally bounded metric space is q-tame \cite{Chazal.2014}.
 The motivating question can then be reformulated as asking for topological conditions on a filtered space that ensure its persistent homology to be q-tame.